MReyna12/texas-teacher-salaries/README.md

 ### What It Is
 This is an API that provides information regarding school districts in the four major cities in Texas (Austin, Dallas, Houston, and San Antonio).
-As of June 13, 2022, information is only provided for the school districts located in the Houston and San Antonio metro areas.
+As of June 14, 2022, information is only provided for the school districts located in the Austin, Houston, and San Antonio metro areas.

 If publicly available, users can find the following information for each respective school district:
 - city name